jlewallen/jenkins-hipchat-plugin/README.markdown

  used when you want to keep the same template overall and just override something that gets appended to the default messages.

- **Note** that if you change the messages in the global config you'll have to re-save any Jobs using the default for them to pick up the change!

  ### Available parameters

  #### Start message